One of Jesus’ final wishes before He died was that His followers would remain united. He offered a prayer for this at the Last Supper (see Jn 17:21).

 Wisdom, however, is not just about the future.
 Wisdom is needed right now.
 Interchurch couples, for example, need wisdom in their spiritual lives together and in raising their children.
 They ask: How might we discern the guidance of the Holy Spirit right now for our family?
 There is wisdom from others in our communities about how they have done this.

 At the conclusion of this reflection on spiritual ecumenism it is most important to recall the need for prayer.
 Could you pray the Our Father each day that all of us in the Catholic Church might respond faithfully to Jesus’ prayer for unity?

-Most Rev. Mitchell T. Rozanski, D.D., is bishop of Springfield in Massachusetts.
+Most Rev. Mitchell T. Rozanski, D.D., is archbishop of St. Louis.